Superb Picasso Paintings

 (Pic to your right)

-alt text His relationships with women influenced his mood as well as his style of art.
+During his life, Picasso changed his companions as often as his painting styles.
+His relationships with women influenced his mood as well as his style of art.
 His move from the "blue" to the "rose period" could have been the result of meeting Fernande Olivier, his first companion.

 During his early years in Paris, he lived with Fernande Olivier for seven years.